-The ActiveHybrid 3 comes with leatherette upholstery and eight-way power front seats.
+The five-seat ActiveHybrid 3 comes standard with leatherette upholstery and eight-way power-adjustable front seats.
 Leather upholstery, heated front seats, heated rear seats and a heated steering wheel are optional.
-Test drivers haven’t commented on the ActiveHybrid 3’s seats yet, however, they’re the same as those found in the gas-only 3-Series.
-When the 3-Series was redesigned for 2012, reviewers noted that its interior was more spacious than the outgoing 2011 model, and that back-seat passenger space was quite good for the class.
-Those positive attributes should carry over, since the ActiveHybrid 3’s interior is so similar.
+The ActiveHybrid 3’s seats are the same as those found in the gas-only 3-Series, which reviewers say are comfortable, as well as rear seats that are spacious for the class.

 - "If rear-seat accommodations are a priority, you won't find a more spacious backseat in the entry-luxury car class.
 Rear legroom is particularly impressive." -- Edmunds

 - "Overall, the cabin is quite spacious, and the rear quarters offer more legroom than the Mercedes-Benz C-Class, Cadillac ATS and Infiniti G37." -- Kelley Blue Book